rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/01-demo.md

 local-ic interact localcosmos-1 query 'bank balances cosmos1hj5fveer5cjtn4wd6wstzugjfdxzl0xpxvjjvr'
 ```

-6. Push your new chain to a github repository
+6. (optional) Push your new chain to a github repository

 ```bash
 # Create a new repository on GitHub from the gh cli